gardenjs/docs/src/routes/(documentation)/docs/indroduction.md

 Garden is an alternative to Storybook as component library explorer for UI development, testing and documentation.
 Garden is significantly faster than comparable tools - regardless of the project size.
 Svelte, Vue and React are currently supported, but other frameworks should also be easily connectable to Garden.

 But not only Garden works faster, but also working with Garden: Both outputting components in Garden and defining stories with Garden is very easy, fast and clear.
+For a clean project, the documentation and the creation of stories are created separately from the components themselves.

 The barrier to entry is very low: Garden focuses on the essential requirements of development without sacrificing essential functions.